 Should I be worried about Brexit and my finances?

 It can be alarming to listen to the news at the best of times, but recently it has been difficult to make sense of the back and forth surrounding Brexit news.
-It has dominated headlines since the vote was announced in June 2016, and the news coverage is set to ramp up even more as we get closer to the deadline of the 29th March 2019.
+It has dominated headlines since the vote was announced in June 2016, and the heightened news coverage is set to continue up until the new extended deadline of the 31st October.

 While the general public are used to having clear options to vote for in terms of parties and policies, Brexit has created a confusing new dimension where politicians are disagreeing with their own party.
 It can be worrying to say the least, no matter what side of the fence you happen to sit on.